bboru21/quantico_noise_advisories/README.md

 Google Client python packages should already have been installed via `setup.sh`, so you should not have to install them again.

 Once the process is complete, delete the `token.pickel` file found within the root directory.
-The boilerplate `GoogleCalendarAPI` class will recreate one with correct scopes for read/write Calendar priveledges.
+The `get_advisories.py` script will recreate one with correct scopes for read/write Calendar priveledges.

 ## Running the Script